ge00rg/website-heroku/README.md

 To create a new project, just create a new file with this structure in the `_research/` folder.

-### Navigation Categories
+### Navigation Categories (Research Headings)

-To change the research project categories (currently) 'Synaptic', 'Cellular', 'Microcircuit', 'Behavior', edit  the `headings` entry of `pages/1_research.md`.
+To change the research project categories 'Inhibition', 'Plasticity' and 'Behavior', edit  the `headings` entry of `pages/1_research.md`.
 Do not forget the whitespace before the '-'!
-To change the images associted with these categories, edit the `images` list (it has the same order as the `headings` list) with the names of the desired images, which should be located in `assets/img/research`.

-### Navigation Images

-To change the images associted with these categories, edit the `images` list in `pages/1_research.md` (it has the same order as the `headings` list) with the names of the desired images, which should be located in `assets/img/research`.
+Note that this is a far reaching change as you then have to also change the parents of all research projects to reflect the change you made here.

 <a name="team"></a>
 ## 5. Team